Geerodge/georgemc.co.uk/src/pages/consulting.md

 This is all done over one 90 minute call.

+And if you're not happy at the end of the call...

+I'll give you a *full refund.*

 Take these next steps and lets work together so you can understand how to achieve your goals and grow your business.

 1. [==Apply now==](https://docs.google.com/forms/d/e/1FAIpQLSfa4xyRBOW0Nb6fMiMdxji5ndcPJ54yfYLGWPnQEsDadtML1Q/viewform) to see if we're a good fit.